- What Health Care Assistant is

 - Other requirements needed for program admission, such as birth certificate, immunizations, physical exam, Background Check, etc. EACH PROGRAM IS DIFFERENT!

-- Deadline Dates Each degree and diploma program have a deadline date for submission of Letter of Intent.
+- Deadline Dates Each degree and diploma program have an application submission deadline date.

 Competitive Admission Process: